maxime-tournier/maxime-tournier.github.com/notes/cps.md

 abstractions (for which we may want to keep a call stack) and the ones introduced by the conversion, representing control flow (which we may implement as jumps).
-Symmetrically, applications can be partitioned into functions calls and continuation calls (jumps).
+Symmetrically, applications can be partitioned into function calls and continuation calls.

 # References